Building and programming a sample application¶

 This issue might be caused by a variety of problems, such as incorrectly specified project file paths.
 SES helps you to identify the source of the issue by providing a text output with detailed information about the error.
 Make sure to click OK on the error pop-up message and then inspect the text output in SES.

-On Windows and Linux, SES uses the PATH variable to find executables.
 If you get an error that a tool or command cannot be found, first make sure that the tool is installed.
-If it is installed, add its location to the PATH variable.
+If it is installed, verify that its location is correct in the PATH variable or, if applicable, in the SES settings.